 Conventional loans has its advantages and disadvantages.

 - Disadvantages of conventional loans are that the maximum back end debt to income ratios are normally capped at 45%

-- Conventional loans are credit score sensitive where a lower credit score borrowers will be penalized with much higher rates.
+- Conventional loans are credit score sensitive where a lower credit score borrowers will be penalized with much higher rates

 - Three years after short sales, foreclosures, deed in lieu of foreclosure where conventional loans require a minimum waiting period of 4 years after a Chapter 7 Bankruptcy, deed in lieu of foreclosure, and short sale and 7 years after a foreclosure.

 Mortgage Part Of Bankruptcy On Conventional Loans Versus FHA Loans